Robinlovelace/open-gat/README.md

 source tools for geographic analysis in transport planning can support emerging environmental, health and social objectives.
-In other words — alongside wider political and institutional shifts to decarbonise the economy (Beddoe et al. 2009; Litman 2007) — open source software cannot only provide cost-effective solutions to 21<sup>st</sup> Century transport planning needs, it can save lives.
+In other words — alongside wider political and institutional shifts to decarbonise the economy (Beddoe et al. 2009; Litman 2007) — open source software can, in addition to providing cost-effective solutions to 21<sup>st</sup>
+Century transport planning needs, save lives.
 <!-- can save the world. -->

 # 6 References